-- (1) If the agenda for a meeting of Council includes as an item 'Questions Without Notice', then, when the agenda item is being dealt with, the Chairperson must ask each Councillor in turn whether he or she has a question.
-A Councillor who indicates he or she has a question may then address questions to the Chief Executive Officer or to the Mayor.
+- (1) If the agenda for a meeting of Council includes as an item 'Questions Without Notice', then, when the agenda item is being dealt with, the Chairperson must ask each Councillor in turn whether they have a question.
+A Councillor who indicates they have a question may then address question/s to the Chief Executive Officer or to the Mayor.
 The person to whom a question is addressed must then endeavour to answer the question. - (2) The Chairperson must disallow frivolous questions or questions not related to business of the Council or of the municipal district. - (3) If a Councillor has asked three questions, as provided in sub-clause (1), the Chairperson may disallow any further questions by that Councillor.